werdl/minifk/README.md

 ./minifk "$(cat my_bf_program.bf)"
 ```
 - Segfault?
 There is an error.
 Want to know where?
 Clearly you are using the wrong language!

+## File structure
+- `obf.c` - the obfuscated code
+- `commented.c` - the same code commented so you know what's going on!
+- `examples/` - various examples